Discover the charming village of Burwash, East Sussex © French Moments

 No doubt he’s a local celebrity!

-From 1902 until his death in 1936, Kipling lived in the village of Burwash, more exactly at Bateman’s.
-The historic mansion in Jacobean style was built in 1634.
+From 1902 until he died in 1936, Kipling lived in the village of Burwash, more exactly at Bateman’s.
+The historic mansion was built in Jacobean style in 1634.

 The landscape

-The village offers beautiful walks through the English countryside made up of rolling hills, woods, fields and meadows separated by tight hedgerows…
+The village offers beautiful walks through the English countryside, which consists of rolling hills, woods, fields, and meadows separated by tight hedgerows.

 Burwash, East Sussex © French Moments